With cyber-attacks continuing to increase, there is a high possibility that 2019 will record the highest number of reported cases in history.

 - Damages from annual cybercrimes to reach at least $6 trillion.
 From a 2019 ACR by cybersecurity companies, losses from cyber attackers will cost organizations $6 trillion by 2021.

-- Cheap and accessible hackers’ tools.
+- There are cheap and accessible hackers’ tools.
 Now more than ever, you can get a cybercrime kit for as low as $1 on the dark web or hire a hacker online at any time.

 - The US is the number one target country for cybercrimes.
 Norton security revealed that the US stands at the top of the list for the most targeted country.

-- 33 billion of stolen records by 2023.
-This is also by the Juniper Research 2018 report.
+- There will be 33 billion of stolen records by 2023.
+This is also reported by the Juniper Research 2018 report.